Jim Amaral

-For the years 2013-2014 he was chosen as the author of the graphic imagery for the VIII Cartagena International Music Festival in Cartagena, Colombia, organised by The Salvi Foundation.
-His large scale bronze sculptures are located outdoors in different sites in Bogotá, Colombia, such as in the garden of The National Museum and, since 1996, at the entrance to the Bolsa de Valores de Colombia BVC on Carrera Séptima (3 bronze sculptures Women with wheels, 1994).
+In 2013–2014, he was chosen to produce the graphic imagery for the VIII Cartagena International Music Festival in Colombia, organised by the Salvi Foundation.
+His large scale bronze sculptures are located outdoors in different sites in Bogotá, Colombia, such as in the garden of the National Museum and, since 1996, at the entrance to the Bolsa de Valores de Colombia BVC on Carrera Séptima (3 bronze sculptures Women with wheels, 1994).
 In 2013 the artist published a calendar called Aguas Turbias with a collection of 14 drawings from a series with the same title.